hirokiky/gitpitch/2019djangocongress/PITCHME.md

 +++

 Now "Standard" users can use some "Premium" features.
-We need to chnage all of affected Viwes/Templates
+We need to change all of affected Viwes/Templates
 (In startup projects, specs often changes dramatically...)

 +++